Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 Con #3 – Vasoconstriction

 One of the main reasons we take pre-workout supplements: boost circulation.
-And so, naturally, the vasoconstriction effects of caffeine are typically viewed as a negative when it comes to performance enhancement.
-Whether we’re talking nootropic cognitive enhancers or bodybuilder pre-workout stacks, the goal is to boost blood flow, not inhibit it.
+And so, naturally, the vasoconstriction of caffeine are typically viewed as a negative when it comes to performance enhancement.
+Whether we’re talking nootropic cognitive enhancers or bodybuilder pre-workout stacks, the goal is to boost blood flow, not inhibit it and caffeine free pre workouts are great for this.

 - Study: in one 2009 study on the effects of daily caffeine use on cerebral blood flow, caffeine was shown to reduce cerebral blood flow by an average 27%, which may significantly impact cognition and goes against the vasodilatory aims of pre-workout N.O. boosters.